top of page

 • Marble: $100–$200+ per square foot

 Utah homeowners often opt for quartz due to its durability and stylish appearance.
-Top Tip: We always suggest natural stone first.
-We think it's the most beautiful investment and a look you just can't quite get with synthetic materials.
+Top Tip: We always suggest natural stone first, as we believe it's the most beautiful investment.
+You just can't achieve the same look with synthetic materials.

 3. Appliances

-Upgrading to new appliances can cost anywhere from $3,000 to $15,000, depending on the brand and features.
-Energy-efficient appliances are a popular choice in Utah for their long-term savings on utility bills.
+Upgrading appliances can cost anywhere from $3,000 to $15,000, depending on the brand and features.
+Energy-efficient models are popular in Utah for their long-term savings on utility bills.

 • Budget Appliances: $5,000–$10,000